 - Cover the pot, bring to a full boil, then reduce to low and simmer for 15 minutes.

 - Remove from heat and set aside to cool.

-- Combine all other ingredients in a bowl.
+- Combine all other ingredients except for the optional green onion garnish in a bowl.
 Pour on top of quinoa and mix together.

 - Serve immediately or cover and chill in the fridge.
 Enjoy!

 In the original recipe the pecans were roasted and spiced.
 Plain pecans work just as well, but spiced pecans are definitely an added bonus if you have some on hand.